cs230-stanford/website-2018-winter/_posts/2018-02-01-pytorch-getting-started.md

 ### Optimizer

-The `torch.optim` [package](http://pytorch.org/docs/master/optim.html) provides an easy to use interface for common optmization algorithms.
+The `torch.optim` [package](http://pytorch.org/docs/master/optim.html) provides an easy to use interface for common optimization algorithms.
 Defining your optimizer is really as simple as:

 ```python
 # pick an SGD optimizer